 The Company currently earns revenue in Canadian dollars, U.S. dollars and Euros and incurs costs in Canadian dollars, U.S. dollars and Euros.
 Management monitors the foreign currency net liability position on an ongoing basis during the year and adjusts the total net monetary liability balance accordingly.
-When it is appropriate to de-risk future foreign exchange transactions, the Company uses DCDs and foreign exchange options to manage foreign exchange transaction exposure.
+When it is appropriate to de-risk future foreign exchange transactions, the Company uses foreign exchange options, forward contracts, and DCDs to manage foreign exchange transaction exposure.